davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ### Multi-channel segmentation:

-To implement the multilabel segmentation a few lines must be added:
-- In the transforms section of the data channels must added and concatenated
-- The loss function must be modified (Dice to softDice)
+The subfolder "multi_label_segmentation_example" shows how to change the code for multi_label scenario.
+The example segment the prostate (1 channel input) in the transition zone and peripheral zone (2 channels output).

-Check the example at https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d.ipynb as example.
+Check more examples at https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d.ipynb.